-The Hall of Fame not only celebrates these established songwriters, but is also devoted to the development of new songwriting talent.
+The Hall of Fame not only celebrates these established songwriters, but is also devoted to the development and nurturing of new songwriting talent.
 In efforts to enhance support of the up-and-coming songwriter, the Hall of Fame has forged important partnerships on both coasts.
 Educational activities are held at the University of Southern California/Thornton School of Music, with additional events and programs at NYC’s Stuyvesant High School, the University of North Carolina and Belmont University's Mike Curb College of Entertainment & Music Business.
 The result has been greater outreach with an expanded scholarship program, and the launch of a special series of events called the Songwriters Hall of Fame Master Sessions, with a focus on the art and craft of songwriting.
 The series features one major figure from music and the music industry in each session, many of whom are SHOF inductees.

 In 2010, the Songwriters Hall of Fame found its first physical home, the Songwriters Hall of Fame Gallery, in the Los Angeles-based GRAMMY Museum.
 This SHOF collaboration has led to several co-sponsored events on the West Coast, some of which include the acclaimed Legends-In-The-Round series, each featuring a stellar gathering of Songwriters Hall of Fame inductees discussing their careers and performing their songs.
 Other events include special movie screenings combined with panel discussions, and much more.
 A partnership agreement was recently formalized with the GRAMMY Museum Foundation, Inc., to develop a peripatetic (traveling) museum, “Songwriters Hall of Fame Songwriter Experience Museum.”
 The inaugural exhibit is pending due to the current COVID pandemic.

 The Hall of Fame has specifically concentrated on digital initiatives, serving to combine an array of innovative features and a wealth of informational content.
 A full list of our esteemed inductees with over 250,000 records of data and over 10,000 pages of content that include biographies, discographies, audio clips and photo galleries profiling their lives and their works can be accessed there.
 Songhall.org is also geared toward our membership and enhancing communications with the songwriting community.